Community Choice Energy

 San Diego Community Power

 On September 10, 2019, La Mesa City Council approved community choice aggregation (CCA) through a regional CCA program in partnership with Chula Vista, Encinitas, Imperial Beach, and San Diego.
-The 2020 Board meeting schedule for San Diego Community Power (SDCP) more information can be found on San Diego Community Power’s website.
-Due to Stay at Home Orders in California and in accordance with the Governor's Executive Orders N-25-20 and N-29-20, SDCP Board Meetings will be conducted remotely for the foreseeable future.
+The Board meeting schedule for San Diego Community Power (SDCP) and more information can be found on San Diego Community Power’s website.
+Due to the Stay at Home Order in California and in accordance with the Governor's Executive Orders N-08-21, SDCP Board Meetings will be conducted remotely for the foreseeable future.
 To know how to participate, please see the linked agenda for instructions.